 Financial and Appointment Policy

 Prior to scheduling an Initial Consultation intake appointment we will send you a Credit Card Authorization form.
 Please return it promptly; we will then charge your card prior for the entire appointment fee.
 We cannot hold your appointment until you have paid this deposit.
 Our intention is to encourage those who have a scheduled appointment to honor their commitment to the process, as no-shows limit other patients’ access to medical care.
 This scheduling deposit is fully refundable, if you cancel at least 24 business hours before your appointment.
 For example, if you have a 1:00 PM appointment on a Monday, the deadline for cancellation or rescheduling would be the prior Friday at 1:00 PM (or if it’s on a Tuesday at 2:00 PM, the deadline would be Monday at 2:00 PM).

-We offer a 10% discount to veterans, active duty military, retired and active duty law enforcement, other first responders, and other licensed medical professionals.
+We offer a 10% discount to veterans as well as active duty military, retired and active duty law enforcement, other first responders, and other licensed medical professionals.
 Thank you for your service!
-Regardless, no matter what your background, if finances are a concern for you, give us a call at (303) 823-4882, and we will work with you to find a solution, within your financial constraints.

 For those with PPO type health insurance and out-of-network benefits, you may be able to get reimbursed for up to 65% of the cost of your visit, though this is not guaranteed.
 After you complete your initial series of infusions, you may request a receipt (superbill) from us which details procedure codes, diagnosis, and fees paid.
 We do not submit or process insurance claims, or communicate directly with insurance companies.
 Instead, we have partnered with Osmind.
 With the Osmind app, you just snap a picture of the superbill, and spend about two minutes to input information into the app — and Osmind takes care of the rest!
 No need for snail mail, faxing, or the insurance company pretending it lost the claim.
 Osmind will optimize your claim for fast, out-of-network health insurance reimbursement and help you get more money back, faster.